NHSDigital/dtos-manage-breast-screening-technical-pocs/poc_seven/gateway-go/PROJECT_STATUS.md

 ## Executive Summary

-**Overall Progress**: ~75% Complete (3 of 5 phases done)
+**Overall Progress**: ~90% Complete (4 of 5 phases done)

-The Go gateway rewrite has made excellent progress with all foundation packages, complete DICOM business logic, and complete Azure Relay bidirectional communication implemented.
+The Go gateway rewrite is nearly complete!
+All foundation packages, complete DICOM business logic, Azure Relay bidirectional communication, and image processing pipeline are implemented.
+Only Docker deployment remains.
 The project is well-structured, type-safe, and maintains Python compatibility where critical.

 ## Phase Completion Status